adl/hoaf/README.md

 - `complete` hints that the automaton is complete, i.e., it has at least one state, and the transition function is total
 - `unambiguous` hints that the automaton is unambiguous, i.e., for each word there is at most one accepting run of the automaton (this also applies in the presence of universal branching)
 - `stutter-invariant` hints that the automaton describes a [stutter-invariant](http://dx.doi.org/10.1007/3-540-48683-6_22) property
-- `weak` hints that in each strongly connected component, all transitions (or all states) belong to the same accepting sets
+- `weak` hints that in each strongly connected component (in alternating automata, SCC can be defined in standard way if we see each universal branching transition as a set of non-branching transitions), all transitions (or all states) belong to the same accepting sets
+- `very-weak` hints that the automaton is weak and every SCC has exactly one state
 - `inherently-weak` hints that the automaton does not mix accepting cycles and non-accepting cycles in the same SCC
 - `terminal` hints that the automaton is weak, that no non-accepting cycle can be reached from any accepting cycle, and that each SCC containing an accepting cycle is complete, i.e., the transition function is definied for each state of the SCC and each letter
 - `tight` hints that the automaton is [tight](http://dx.doi.org/10.1007/978-3-540-31980-1_32), i.e. for every word $w=a_0a_1\ldots$ accepted by the automaton there exists an accepting run over $w$ such that whenever two suffixes $w_i=a_ia_{i+1}\ldots$ and $w_j=a_ja_{j+1}\ldots$ of $w$ are identical, the run reaches identical states (or sets of the states in the case of alternating automaton) by reading the corresponding prefixes $a_0\ldots a_{i-1}$ and $a_0\ldots a_{j-1}$